-Black Mountain Energy share options are used to reward Directors and Employees for their performance and to align their remuneration with the creation of shareholder wealth through the performance requirements attached to the options.
+Black Mountain Energy share options are used to reward Directors and Employees for their performance and to align their remuneration with the creation of shareholder wealth.
 Options are granted at the discretion of the Board of Directors and no individual has a contractual right to participate in the plan or to receive any guaranteed benefits.
 The options are not listed and carry no dividend or voting right.
 Upon exercise, each option is convertible into one ordinary share to rank pari passu in all respects with the Company's existing fully paid ordinary shares.